DARF: Depth-Aware Generalizable Neural Radiance Field: Abstract

 \section{Abstract}

-Neural Radiance Field (NeRF) has revolutionized free viewpoint rendering tasks and achieved impressive results.
-However, the efficiency and accuracy problems hinder its wide applications.
-To address these issues, we propose Geometry-Aware Generalized Neural Radiance Field (GARF) with a geometry-aware dynamic sampling (GADS) strategy to perform real-time novel view rendering and unsupervised depth estimation on unseen scenes without per-scene optimization.
-Distinct from most existing generalized NeRFs, our framework infers the unseen scenes on both pixel-scale and geometry-scale with only a few input images.
-More specifically, our method learns common attributes of novel-view synthesis by an encoder-decoder structure and a point-level learnable multi-view feature fusion module which helps avoid occlusion.
-To preserve scene characteristics in the generalized model, we introduce an unsupervised depth estimation module to derive the coarse geometry, narrow down the ray sampling interval to proximity space of the estimated surface and sample in expectation maximum position, constituting Geometry-Aware Dynamic Sampling strategy (GADS).
-Moreover, we introduce a Multi-level Semantic Consistency loss (MSC) to assist more informative representation learning.
-Extensive experiments on indoor and outdoor datasets show that comparing with state-of-the-art generalized NeRF methods, GARF reduces samples by more than 25\%, while improving rendering quality and 3D geometry estimation.
+Neural Radiance Field (NeRF) has revolutionized novel-view rendering tasks and achieved impressive results.
+However, the inefficient sampling and per-scene optimization hinder its wide applications.
+Though some generalizable NeRFs have been proposed, the rendering quality is unsatisfactory due to the lack of geometry and scene uniqueness.
+To address these issues, we propose the Depth-Aware Generalizable Neural Radiance Field (DARF) with a Depth-Aware Dynamic Sampling (DADS) strategy to perform efficient novel view rendering and unsupervised depth estimation on unseen scenes without per-scene optimization.
+Distinct from most existing generalizable NeRFs, our framework infers the unseen scenes on both pixel level and geometry level with only a few input images.
+By introducing a pre-trained depth estimation module to derive the depth prior, narrowing down the ray sampling interval to the proximity space of the estimated surface, and sampling in expectation maximum position, we preserve scene characteristics while learning common attributes for novel-view synthesis.
+Moreover, we introduce a Multi-level Semantic Consistency loss (MSC) to assist with more informative representation learning.
+Extensive experiments on indoor and outdoor datasets show that compared with state-of-the-art generalizable NeRF methods, DARF reduces samples by 50\%, while improving rendering quality and depth estimation.
+Our code is available on \href{https://github.com/shiyue001/GARF.git}{https://github.com/shiyue001/DARF.git}.